-An introduction to calligraphy is included in the Getty-Dubay Italic Handwriting Series Books C through G, and in Write Now: the Getty-Dubay program for Handwriting Success.
+An introduction to calligraphy is included in the Getty-Dubay Italic Handwriting Series Book G, and in Write Now: the Getty-Dubay program for Handwriting Success.

 Here are some edged pens you can use, and these are the nib sizes you would use with these books: